Call of Duty: Warzone (2022 video game): Overview

-Similar to its predecessor, in Warzone (2022)'s primary game mode, Battle Royale, players compete in a continuously shrinking map to be the last player(s) remaining.
+Similar to its predecessor, in Warzone's primary game mode, Battle Royale, players compete in a continuously shrinking map to be the last player(s) remaining.
 Players parachute onto a large game map, where they encounter and eliminate other players.
 Players start with 150 health with two armor plates attached for an additional 100 health.
 As the game progresses and players are eliminated, the playable area shrinks, forcing the remaining players into tighter spaces.
-A new feature in Warzone (2022), Circle Collapse, allows multiple circles to spawn within the map, which close independently of one another, before converging into one single safe zone.
-Like Warzone (2020), upon death, players are sent to the "Gulag", a small-sized arena where killed players battle one another for a chance at respawning into the map.
-In Warzone (2022), Gulag matches were initially introduced in 2v2 format, and included an artificial intelligence (AI) combatant called "the Jailer", whom players can hunt down to acquire a key and escape, in addition to the traditional method of winning Gulag matches.
+A new feature in Warzone, Circle Collapse, allows multiple circles to spawn within the map, which close independently of one another, before converging into one single safe zone.
+Like the 2020 version of Warzone, upon death, players are sent to the "Gulag", a small-sized arena where killed players battle one another for a chance at respawning into the map.
+In Warzone, Gulag matches were initially introduced in 2v2 format, and included an artificial intelligence (AI) combatant called "the Jailer", whom players can hunt down to acquire a key and escape, in addition to the traditional method of winning Gulag matches.
 This change was reverted for Season 2 to the original 1v1 format, while the Jailer is also removed in favor of the overtime point capture system.
 In-game cash currencies also return, allowing players to buy various items at several buy stations scattered across the map, including custom loadouts with personalized weapons and perk setups.
-Warzone (2022) features many vehicles such as the ATV, cargo truck, Hatchback, SUV and many more.
+Warzone features many vehicles such as the ATV, cargo truck, Hatchback, SUV and many more.

 During the match, events can happen throughout the game.
 There are three different types of events: Jailbreak (every player in the gulag is redeployed into the map and back into the game); Fire Sale (items in the buy station are discounted up to 100% for one minute); and Restock (supply boxes are refilled and can be opened again).
 Only one of these events can happen in a single game.

-A new extraction game mode, named DMZ, is also featured at the release of Warzone (2022).
+A new extraction game mode, named DMZ, was also featured at the release of Warzone.
 In DMZ, players battle against both AI-controlled and player-controlled opponents while attempting to exfil with loot they found within the playable area (also known as the Exclusion Zone).
-Players start out with a limited inventory, which allows storage of extracted loot from matches; said inventory can be expanded by completing Faction missions, allowing for more guaranteed loadout weapon slots or the opportunity to unlock base weapons and cosmetic rewards, usable in both Warzone (2022) and Modern Warfare II.
+Players start out with a limited inventory, which allows storage of extracted loot from matches; said inventory can be expanded by completing Faction missions, allowing for more guaranteed loadout weapon slots or the opportunity to unlock base weapons and cosmetic rewards, usable in both Warzone and Modern Warfare II.